 Batsto River – 4 Hour – Quaker Bridge to Batsto Lake

-One of the most popular canoe trails in the Pine Barrens and good for all ages and abilities.*
+Our favorite Pine Barrens Paddling Trip and good for all ages and abilities.*

 Your canoe or kayak trip begins on the Batsto River at Quaker Bridge about four miles into the Wharton State Forest from our location at Atsion Lake.
 The Batsto River is a narrow, winding Pine Barrens river with clean cool water and small areas to pull out for a break or picnic.
 You’ll end with a half mile paddle where the river opens into a lake formed by the dam at Batsto Village.